benjystanton/benjystanton.github.io/_posts/2019-01-26-weeknotes–series-02-episode-03.md

 1. Post arrives in different ways and at different times
 2. People have different systems in place for assessing whether a particular letter is important or not
-3. A period of time will pass between receiving the letter and opening it – is this time people may seek more information about the Census or they may just forget
+3. A period of time will pass between receiving the letter and opening it – in this time people may seek more information about the Census or they may just forget
 4. Some people will take a photo of the letter so they can fill out the survey on their phone on the bus
 5. Some users will plan a time sit with their partner in the study and use a desktop PC